How to setup Multi-Carrier Shipping Plugin for WooCommerce?

-The Multi-Carrier Shipping Plugin for WooCommerce provides real-time shipping rates of FedEx, UPS, USPS, Stamps USPS and DHL Express shipping carriers.
+The WooCommerce Multi-Carrier Shipping Plugin provides real-time shipping rates of FedEx, UPS, USPS, Stamps USPS and DHL Express shipping carriers.
 You can create business rules based on various parameters such as the shipping class, product category, rates based on weight, item quantity and price.

 - Your Email ID to get the free Shipping API Key.

 - Create accounts in FedEx, UPS, USPS, Stamps USPS and DHL Express.

 - Shipping Area Management: You need to set up Shipping Area Management so that the plugin can return the shipping rates.
 Shipping Area Management can be configured based on